When We Belong.

 We need belonging to survive and thrive.
 For Christians who know the pain, isolation, and loss of identity that comes with the ongoing struggle to be seen in churches and institutions full of barriers to belonging, you are not alone.
 Sometimes it can feel easier to walk away from faith completely.
 But there is another way.
 When it feels as though there’s no place left to belong, Jesus invites us into a love that knows no bounds and a community that truly liberates.

-Sign up for my newsletter and receive my free e-book on racism in the church.
-This introductory resource is an excellent starting point for those embarking on the journey to anti-racism.
-My resource contains six small chapters, recommended reading lists, article links, videos and movie lists, and more!
+Sign up for my newsletter and receive my free E-book ‘Change the Story’, a short anti-racism intro for the church.
+A great starting point for those starting their journey towards racialized justice.
+Six small chapters, recommended reading lists, article links, videos and movie lists, and more!
 My newsletter comes once or twice a month and comes with reflections, links to interesting articles, book updates, and more.

 Subversive Stillness is Robert Monson’s book, a devotional on decolonizing the Christian faith.
 We talk Christian ethics and a little about his work.

 In this episode I introduce my friend Dr. Drew Hart who is a professor of theology at Messiah University in PA.
 He is the author of two books including, Trouble I’ve Seen, and the latest, Who Will be a Witness?
 In part two of a two-part series we discuss:

 - Dive into his latest book, “Who Will be a Witness?
 Igniting Activism for Godâ€™s Justice, Love, and Deliverance”;

 - Unpack what the church of the future can look like for marginalized people and all.

 From the Blog